1. Graduate of an AVMA accredited veterinary technology program and/or credentialed (CVT, LVT, RVT) to practice as

 A minimum of forty continuing education [CE] hours in zoological medicine or appropriate related topics.
 The continuing education must be obtained within the last five years immediately prior to application submission.
 Proof of attendance, speaker names, topics and length of lectures are required.
 All CE hours are subject to approval by the Credentialing Committee.

 Completion of the Advanced Skills Lists.
 These lists document skills mastered by the applicant and are necessary to practice as a zoo veterinary technician at an advanced level.
 The completed forms are to be signed by a VTS (Zoo) coworker or supervising zoo veterinarian.

 A Case Log, with a minimum of forty medical or surgical cases recorded.
 The cases must reflect the management of the patient and mastery of advanced skills as provided in the Advanced Skills Lists.
 Cases up to three years** prior to the application submission date can be included in the log.
 Further details are outlined on the Case Log form.

-** Case Log qualifying dates are listed in the Application Instructions for each exam year.
+** Case Log qualifying dates are listed in the Submission & Deadline Information for each exam year.